pschatzmann/Micro-RTSP-Audio/README.md

 # Comments

-For the time beeing only a sampling rate of 16000 with a mono signal is supported.
+For the time being only a sampling rate of 16000 with a mono signal is supported.
 If you try other settings you will need to adjust the fragment_size and timer_period.
 But I noticed that the UDP of the ESP32 is just not fast enough to handle more and the only way around this limitation is to use CODECs.

 The [AudioTools project](https://github.com/pschatzmann/arduino-audio-tools) provides this extended functionality, so I recommend to use this library together with the extended classes, codecs and resample functionality.
 Examples can be found [in the communications examples folder](https://github.com/pschatzmann/arduino-audio-tools/tree/main/examples/examples-communication/rtsp).